Conflict catalog

 land, air, UAV, insurgency, counter-insurgency, border clashes, base attacks

-The equipment archive should prioritize direct post-2012 evidence: state aircraft and ground systems used or attacked in counter-insurgency operations, partner-force transfers, equipment captured or destroyed in base raids, and jihadist weapons documented through battlefield recoveries, propaganda, or monitoring reports.
+The equipment catalog should prioritize direct post-2012 evidence: state aircraft and ground systems used or attacked in counter-insurgency operations, partner-force transfers, equipment captured or destroyed in base raids, and jihadist weapons documented through battlefield recoveries, propaganda, or monitoring reports.

 Map